 The Pesticide Data Submitters List is a compilation of names and addresses of registrants who wish to be notified and offered compensation for use of their data.
-It was developed to assist pesticide applicants in fulfilling their obligation as required by sections 3(c)(1)(f) and 3(c)(2)(D) of the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) and 40 CFR Part 152 sub part E regarding ownership of data used to support registration.
+It was developed to assist applicants for pesticide registration in fulfilling their obligation as required by sections 3(c)(1)(f) and 3(c)(2)(D) of the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) and 40 CFR Part 152 subpart E regarding ownership of data used to support registration.

 All pesticides sold or distributed in the United States must be registered by EPA, based on scientific studies showing that they can be used without posing unreasonable risks to people or the environment.
 When applying for registration of a pesticide product, a registrant may develop and submit the required data, cite all previously submitted data, or cite selected data.
-When an applicant cites data previously submitted by another pesticide registrant, the applicant must make a valid offer to pay compensation to the owner of that data.
+When an applicant cites data previously submitted by another pesticide registrant, the applicant must make, and transmit to the owner of the data compensation rights, a valid offer to pay compensation to the owner of that data.
 The Data Submitters List contains the names and addresses of companies who submitted data relating to certain pesticide chemicals who wish to receive such offers.

-Index of chemical names and pesticide chemical codes report.
+- Index of chemical names & pesticide chemical codes report

 The listing consists of two files: DSLMAIN.PDF is a sequential list of data submitters sorted by chemical code number.
 DSLCHEM.PDF is an index to the chemical code numbers arranged alphabetically by chemical name.